 Step 1: Prepare a few paper towels and then make them a little wet with some water

-Step 2: Use the damp paper towels to cover each biscuit separately.
+Step 2: Use the damp paper towels to wrap each biscuit separately.
 This action helps prevent reheated biscuits from being stiff and dry under heat in a microwave.

-Step 3: Put the covered biscuits in a microwave-safe container
+Step 3: Put the wrapped biscuits in a microwave-safe container.

 Step 4: Place it into the microwave, set it at medium heat, and reheat for 45 to 60 seconds.